RushuiGuan/framework/testing/Albatross.SpecFlowPlugin/README.md

 # Albatross.SpecFlowPlugin

-A Specflow plugin library preconfigured with configuration, logging and dependency injection.
+A Specflow plugin that can be used to easily create a SpecFlow test assembly preconfigured with configuration, logging and dependency injection.

 ## Features
 * Serilog logging provided by [Albatross.Logging](../../logging/Albatross.Logging/)